mareksabo/umimecesky/README.md

 Four educational games are available:
 * practise words (2 options),
 * play [robots](http://www.umimecesky.cz/roboti) action game,
-* play ball/hole game - user controls a ball which has to be put into the correct hole (combines dexteriny and knowledge),
+* play ball/hole game - user controls a ball which has to be put into the correct hole (combines dexterity and knowledge),
-* play Flappy Bird (combines dexteriny and knowledge).
+* play Flappy Bird (combines dexterity and knowledge).